 Rotational Preload... create diagonal resistance to release tight muscles.
-Using the rotational plate you simply line your foot up and rotate to a neutral stance.
+Using the rotational plate you simply line your foot with the 45 or 90 degree hash mark up and rotate to a neutral stance.
 Rotate past neutral for a full lengthening contraction.

 Dynamic Rotational Force ... take your muscle/muscles from internal to external rotation.
 Contract the full length of the targeted muscle for end-range strengthening and work in and out of end-range.

 Preload plus Resistance Bands... target tight weak diagonal fibers of the hip muscles and further challenge the anti-rotation role of the pelvis and lower body by adding bands to upper body or open-chain leg.